Bellport United Methodist Church

 In the mid-1990s there was a fire that destroyed a portion of the church building.
 When the church building was rebuilt in 2001, a room was purposely designed to have the same southern exposure as Mother Petty's parlor.
 It was called the Gathering area, a place where newcomers are welcomed.
 Like Mrs. Petty's contemporaries, some of the physical and spiritual needs of our neighbors are met.
 Space is offered to provide opportunites for people to talk about their faith, and to put faith in practice.

-And so, what began a hundred and fifty years ago continues even today.
+And so, what began 150 years ago continues even today.
 To see how we are doing this, see Mission Outreach.